 2017 Scholarship Closed

 The window for scholarship submissions has closed.
-Please revisit this page to find out whether we will offer scholarships in 2018 and beyond.
+Please revisit this page on August 10th, 2018 to find out whether we will offer scholarships for the 2019-2020 academic year.

 Read our winners’ essays to learn more about what professionals, educators and communities can do to solve the skilled labor problem.

 “7 Solutions to the Skilled Labor Crisis” by Chase O.

 “Post Hurricane Harvey – The Need for Skilled Labor” by Ryan T.

 Tell Us How You Would Solve America’s Skilled Labor Problem.

 Imagine a world — just 30 short years from now — in which no one knows how to build a house or fix a leaky toilet.

 America’s facing a problem that could make that kind of situation a reality: High school and college students have stopped pursuing careers in important skilled labor trades like plumbing, carpentry, and heating and cooling.
 As a result, there is a shortage of younger workers with the knowledge and skills necessary to take the place of older, retiring workers.
 This means that there may soon be few people who know how to perform the work that keeps our homes and businesses in good working order!

 Our challenge to you: How do we fix it?